gcuisinier/docker/docs/man/docker-import.1.md

     # cat exampleimage.tgz | docker import - example/imagelocal

-Import to docker from file:// url
+Import to docker from local file

-    # docker import file:///path/to/exampleimage.tgz
+    # docker import /path/to/exampleimage.tgz

 ## Import from a local file and tag